 This coming Thursday will be the one year anniversary of packing up my office, shredding my company credits cards, and handing in my work phone and laptop.

 4 weeks before that, I was sitting at my dining room table with a glass of wine, Googling “How to write a resignation letter” and crying as I fumbled my way through typing my own.
-So, there’s the first thing I learned.
+There’s the first thing I learned.

 A month and a half before that, I had made a joke to a friend about setting a letter of resignation on my boss’ desk and walking out, in response to something a colleague had done.
-But it wasn’t something I was actually considering doing.
+But it wasn’t something I was actually serious about.
 A lot can change in a few weeks.

 I spent five and a half years working for that company.
 My employment started two days after I walked across the stage to get my college diploma.
 I moved to Illinois for them, then to Washington, and finally to California.
 I held three different titles.
 Those five and a half years took me to some of my highest highs and also my lowest lows.
 It’s been almost 13 months since I handed in my resignation.
 A year since I left it behind.